 The main kitchen was to be housed in a newly built orangery, leaving only limited wall space for equipment and cabinetry.
 The client was keen to avoid having one big island that might interfere with the flow of traffic through the room.
 Our solution was to create three islands, each with its own purpose, laid out to channel people through the room and allowing plenty of space for several cooks to be working at the same time.

 We created a calm, timeless, classic English kitchen design that is sensitive to the style of the house and the needs of the household – a scheme that is as functional as it is beautiful.
-The ambience, with its two-tone paintwork, emphasises the depth and relief in the panelling.
+The two-tone paintwork emphasises the depth and relief in the panelling and contributes to the elegant ambience.
 High tech equipment is integrated beautifully into stunning furniture.

 The details and the junctions between marble, brass, wood and glass are carefully planned to create lasting perfection.
 The result is an exceptional room for living and working in.

 The lack of walls made storage a problem which was addressed by breaking up the space with specific areas for different functions – a scullery, a pantry and a cold storage room all running off a long corridor that also provided ample storage.